yaikobzeray/dev-journal/activity_log.md

 Configured Docker secrets for managing sensitive env vars instead of plain .env files.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [DJANGO] Wednesday, 29 May 2024 — Entry 4

+Debugged Django N+1 query problem using django-debug-toolbar.
+Reduced homepage queries from 47 to 3.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*